 If a person fails to comply with these requirements and is convicted in the City of Paris Municipal Court, the fine could be as much as $2,000 for every day the violation exists.
 The city can also correct the violation at the owner's expense and assess an administrative penalty of $220.
 If the costs of the work are not paid within 30 days, a lien will be filed against the property.

 Warnings about weather are communicated to our citizens by several different methods.
-The City of Paris uses CodeRED to issue information by voice over a telephone, text messaging and e-mail.
+The City of Paris uses Rave Mobile Safety to issue information by voice over the telephone, text messaging, and e-mail.
 Citizens are encouraged to sign up for the service by clicking here.
-NWS weather warnings are sent out automatically by CodeRED whenever a warning involves the City of Paris.
+NWS weather warnings are sent out automatically by RAVE Mobile Safety whenever a warning involves the City of Paris.
 Outdoor warning sirens are used to notify people outside of their homes that severe weather is occurring.
 Upon hearing an outdoor siren, citizens should go indoors and listen to our local electronic media or scanners.
-The city also uses a service provided by SuddenLink communications.
-SuddenLink allows city officials the ability to take over the local cable system for emergency messages.
+The city also uses a service provided by Optimum communications, which allows city officials to interrupt the local cable system for emergency messages.